Olamidun/crop2cash-jiji-clone-api/README.md

       Buyers can also see the list of items they have shown interest in.

+2. Cache the endpoint that lists all the unsold items in the database
-The API is hosted on Heroku
+3. The API is hosted on Heroku